 WHAT IS SAKE?

 When sake was less familiar to non-Japanese Americans, it was usually translated as “rice wine.”
 Sake is, in fact, a rice beer.
 There is Japanese rice wine, mirin, although since the Edo period, its mostly been used only in cooking and mirin drinkers are today regarded as desperate and depraved.
 In Japan, “sake” (or “お酒”) is merely the word for alcohol.
-Sake drinking is especially popular at weddings and on New Year’s Eve and although I’m fairly certain she never visited Japan, my mother used to pour sake for my siblings and I on that holiday when we were pretty young — which may have something to do with my taste for cheap sake, served warm.
+Sake drinking is especially popular at weddings and on New Year’s Eve and although I’m fairly certain she never visited Japan, my mother used to pour sake for my siblings and me on that holiday when we were pretty young — which may have something to do with my taste for cheap sake, served warm.

 I doubt whether our proximity to the rice belt had anything to do with our underage sake consumption.
-We lived in Missouri‘s Little Dixie region, which is closer to the Rhineland — Missouri’s wine-producing region — than it is the Bootheel, where much of the nation’s rice is grown.
+We lived in Missouri‘s Little Dixie region, which is closer to the Rhineland — Missouri’s wine-producing region — than the Bootheel, where much of the nation’s rice is grown.
 Besides, I don’t think much rice from that region goes into sake production.
 The same is not true in California, where today rice is grown on about 225,000 hectares of land in and around the Sacramento and San Joaquin valleys, and where much of that annual two million metric ton yield is Calrose (Oryza sativa O. s. subspecies japonica), a variety used in both sushi making and sake production.

 There may’ve been home sake brewing before but the first licensed sake brewery in the US was the Japan Brewing Company, which incorporated in San Francisco on 10 June 1901.
 It was owned by Hachiro Soejima, who was president of the Japanese Association of America.
 It was located in Berkeley, in what had previously been the Hofburg Brewery on San Pablo Avenue.
 The Japan Brewing Company began brewing in 1902.